 Marker layers are not stand alone layers.
 They must be attached as a child layer to an Edit layer.
-Marker layers will be used to transfer notes made in the field from the boat sheet to line features in CARIS Notebook.

 - 1. Highlight the parent layer to which a marker layer will be added (e.g. CFF or Lidar). - 2.
 From the File menu, select New Marker Layer, or simply click the M icon in the tool bar. - 3.
 A new Marker layer will appear in the Layers tab, with the same name as the parent layer.
 Select the Marker layer and Set As Active Edit Layer.
-It must be highlighted before digitzing. - Right click on the associated parent layer and Set as Snap Target. - 5.
+It must be highlighted before digitzing. - 4.
+Right click on the associated parent layer and Set as Snap/Grab Target. - 5.
 Choose the appropriate digitizing tool (usually point).
 Even when digitizing a Marker for a line feature, a point Marker is generally used for simplicity. - 6.
 An Attributes window will open and comments can be entered in the Marker text field.